davejacobs/mint/README.md

     document = Document.new '~/Documents/Minimalism.md'
     document.mint

-And voilà, you will find the following next to Minimalism.md in the same directory:
+And voilà, Minimalism.html will show up next to Minimalism.md.

-- Minimalism.html
-- default.css

-Opening Minimalism.html with your favorite web browser--[Firefox is best for typography][Firefox typography]--will show what looks like a word processed document, complete with big bolded headers, italic emphasis, automatically numbered lists, and bullets.
+Opening Minimalism.html with your favorite web browser--[Firefox is best for typography][Firefox typography], but Webkit-based browsers (Chrome, Safari) work, too--will show what looks like a word processed document, complete with big bolded headers, italic emphasis, automatically indented and numbered lists, and bullets.
+If you're in a modern browser, you'll even see ligatures and proper kerning.
 The page will be on a white canvas that looks like a page, even though you are in a browser.

 Sending that page to a printer is as easy as clicking "Print" from your browser.
 What comes out of your printer will have a 12 pt base font, normal margins, and a not-too-cramped baseline.
 (Ah the wonder of print stylesheets.)